Strategic Network Abandonment: Results

 We now study how the network evolves when some agents abandon the system over time.
 We begin at time $t=0$ with an initial network $A^{(0)}$.
 The corresponding equilibrium activity levels are $ x^{(0)} \equiv x^*\big(A^{(0)}\big), $ and the initial utilities are $ U^{(0)}_i \equiv U^*\big(x^{(0)}_i\big), $ for each agent $i$.

 To model the possibility that agents leave when their utility is too low, we introduce an \emph{outside utility} $u_{\mathrm{out}}^{(t)}$.
 This represents the minimum utility an agent must achieve to justify staying in the system, with lower-utility agents exiting to pursue outside opportunities.
-Examples include a town resident migrating into a larger city, a firm going out of business, or an individual abandoning a collaborative project.
+Examples include users disengaging from an online platform in favor of alternative services, contributors leaving a collaborative project as their engagement declines, or participants shifting attention to competing activities that offer higher returns.

 At the initial stage, we gradually raise the outside utility until it equals the minimum utility among the currently active agents: $ u_{\mathrm{out}}^{(0)} = \min_{i} U^{(0)}_i. $ By construction, at least one agent, and possibly several, now has utility exactly equal to $u_{\mathrm{out}}^{(0)}$.
 These agents exit the system, and we remove them from the network.